rasulkireev/obsidian/obsidian/asking questions in the interview is very important 202103141903.md

 One of the things that stood out to them when selecting out of a pool of interviewees is how involved  they were with the process.
 One of the traits of a candidate that is involved is asking good questions.

+Generally, asking great questions is a fantastic trait to have.
+It works great in school, at work, and other areas of life.

 One other thing that stood out to Adam was that some candidates acted in a risky manner.
-For example,
+For example, candidate who clearly stated what he wanted to do, not knowing if that aligns with Adam's thinking.

 [[The 8 Biggest Mistakes to Avoid When Applying For a Remote Job 202103141905]]